appdotnet/api-spec/content/docs/resources/message/index.md

 ## Message Annotations

 Message annotations are immutable attributes that describe the entire message.
-Please see the [Annotations spec](/docs/meta/annotations/) for more information.
+Please see the [Annotations](/docs/meta/annotations/) documentation for more information.

 ## Machine only Messages